NY Health Access About Us | Contact Us Empire Justice Center Legal Aid Society NYLAG WNYLC

 What happens on April 1, 2025?

 By April 1, 2025, all FIs other than PPL must stop operating.
-This means CDPAP services will stop for anyone not registered with PPL on that date.

 The State has not announced that consumers will receive any further notice of the discontinuance prior to April 1, 2025.
 The lack of notice is concerning as a matter of due process.